mokdevel/DarcMods/DarcMissions/README.md

 # Thanks
 - The work is inspired by [Defent's Mission System (DMS)](https://github.com/Defent/DMS_Exile) in Arma 3.
 - [HunterKiller mod by Rabid Squirrel](https://reforger.armaplatform.com/workshop/597324ECFC025225-HunterKiller) for the initial kick to get into coding.

+# Configuration parameters
+## MissionFrame
+	int version : Version number of the file. string author : Author of the missions. bool recreateConfigs : If set to true, all configs are written to disk.
+Should be run only first time. int missionStartDelay : (seconds) Time to wait before spawning the first mission. int missionDelayBetweeen : (seconds) Time delay between mission spawns. int missionCount : Maximum amount of missions (both static and dynamic) to be active at the same time. int missionFrameCycleTime : (seconds) The cycle time to manage mission spawning, deletion etc... int missionActiveTime : (seconds) Time to keep the mission active. int missionActiveTimeStatic : (seconds) Time to keep the static mission active (seconds).
+This typically is much longer than for dynamic. int missionActiveDistance : The distance to a player to keep the mission active. int missionHintTime : (seconds) Time to show mission hints to players.
+0 disables ALL hints. int minDistanceToMission : Distance to another mission.
+Two missions shall not be too close to each other. int minDistanceToPlayer : Mission shall not spawn too close to a player. array missionTypeArrayDynamic : (DC_EMissionType) List mission types that spawn randomly array missionTypeArrayStatic : (DC_EMissionType) List mission types that are always active array nonValidAreas : (SCR_DC_NonValidArea) List of areas where missions shall not spawn.
+For example a safe zone would be listed here.
+## Common for all
+    int version : Version number of the file. string author : Author of the missions. int missionCycleTime : (seconds) The cycle time the mission states are run bool showMarker : Show marker on map bool showHint : Show players a hint with details about the missions